xkeyideal/raft-pebbledb/README.md

-Warning: Don't use it, restart hashicorp/raft cluster nodes will lost pebbledb data in my tests.
-And I don't know why it ???

 raft-pebbledb
 ===========

 This implementation uses the maintained version of [PebbleDB](https://github.com/cockroachdb/pebble).
 This is the primary version of `raft-pebbledb` and should be used whenever possible.

 There is no breaking API change to the library.
-However, there is the potential for disk format incompatibilities so it was decided to be conservative and making it a separate import path. .
+However, there is the potential for disk format incompatibilities so it was decided to be conservative and making it a separate import path.

+Cautions:

+1. `raft-pebbledb` write kv datas, use `pebble.Sync` WriteOptions which synchronize to disk.
+2. if use `pebble.NoSync` WriteOptions which do not synchronize to disk, maybe lost data when the program crashed suddenly.
+3. if we call `Flush()` before exit process for flush datas to disk, use `pebble.NoSync` WriteOptions will not be lost datas.

 ## Benchmark

-PebbleDB
+PebbleDB(NoSync)

 ```
 goos: darwin